pivotal/paving/README.md

 infrastructure to deploy the Pivotal Platform to a single foundation.
 The templates support AWS, vSphere, Azure, and GCP.

-### Notes

-- These templates support deploying Pivotal Application Service (PAS) and Pivotal Container Service (PKS) to the same foundation.

-- The templates **do not** create an Ops Manager VM but **do** create the necessary infrastructure for the VM (security groups, keys, etc).

-- These templates demonstrate a modest production deployment in two AZs on each IaaS.

-- These templates contain extremely minimal interdependence or cleverness, to facilitate incorporating these templates into your own automation easily.

 ## Requirements